 This week marks the anniversary of the 2013 Rana Plaza factory collapse in Bangladesh, which killed 1,138 people and injured many more.

-Here at Kite we support their mission wholeheartedly, and we strive every day to produce clothing as positively as possible and to minimise our impact on the planet and its people.
+Here at Kite we are active supporters of this mission, and we strive every day to produce clothing as positively as possible and to minimise our impact on the planet and its people.

-Read on to learn more about where and how we make your clothes, the strong relationships that we have with our suppliers, the certifications that underpin our production, how we intend to work with our supply chain to navigate the coronavirus pandemic, and how you can do your bit to help change the fashion industry.
+Read on to learn more about where and how we make your clothes, the strong relationships that we have with our suppliers, the certifications that underpin our production, how we have worked with our supply chain to navigate the coronavirus pandemic, and how you can do your bit to help change the fashion industry for the better.